aztecrex/engineer-site/src/articles/this-was-supposed-to-be-easy.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GyV_UG60dD4" frameborder="0" allowfullscreen></iframe>

 It was really easy to set up and getting Redux working wasn't too hard.
 It was pretty cool.
-Some text that came from a _store_ and it was modified through a _reducer_ that responded to an _action_.
+Some text came from a _store_ and it was modified through a _reducer_ that responded to an _action_.
 All was good, I went to add the first article.